cbpark/ptc-cluster/docs/job-scheduler.md

 ```

 will put your command prompt to a compute node.
 This is similar to the `qrsh` command of SGE.
 You can return back to the master node by the `exit` command.
 If you're using another shell such as Z shell, set `--pty zsh`.

+## Deadly commands

+* `nohup`

+You might have heard of the `nohup` command, and moreover, might love to use it.
+It makes a command ignoring hangup signals, for instance, when you want to have the command running even after you close the terminal.
+It would never be harmful if you're using it on your standalone machine.
+However, all the tasks running in the cluster should be recognized by the job scheduler since the job scheduler will allocate resources and gracefully close the tasks.
+The `nohup` command sometimes deceives the job scheduler and keeps the processes running in the background even after the submitted job has been completed.
+The node can eventually be frozen due to fulling up of resources such as memory and disk space.
+Do not use `nohup` in the cluster.